npm

 Installation

-Run pnpm install isolate-package --dev or the equivalent for npm or yarn.
+Run pnpm install isolate-package -D or the equivalent for npm or yarn.

-It is recommended to use pnpm over npm or yarn.
-Apart from being fast and efficient, PNPM has better support for monorepos, and the lockfile isolation is solid and works in parallel for multiple packages, unlike NPM
+I recommended using pnpm over npm or yarn.
+Besides being fast and efficient, PNPM has better support for monorepos.

 Usage